 My mum is Singaporean so not only is she a multi linguist, she has a baroque archive of memories tailored to her psyche, which means, she’s a great story teller.

 I remember the early hours in the evening when the stories would begin, only to treacle into midnight and beyond.
-The opus magnum of most these anticipated story nights, would be the highly requested GHOST STORIES.
-Mum enjoyed telling us these stories right before bedtime and we LOVED IT!
+The opus magnum of most of these anticipated story nights, would be the highly requested GHOST STORIES.
+Mum enjoyed telling us these stories right before bedtime and we LOVED THEM!
 We would request encores but alas, she would decline and say ‘another night…..another night’.

 The following story is real, though the exact sequence of events is now a patina of recollections, born decades after the event and from the mind to naturally antedate reality.
 Some place names I probably misspelled, if anyone is from Singapore and would like to remedy any location errors, please comment below the story.